Before you head to the tattoo parlor, you should know how long the AIDS virus can live in a tattoo needle.

-“HIV can still be active in dried blood for up to six days, but the pH of the environment must be adequate to last that long,” says Mark Anderson, MD, of Executive Medicine of Texas and host of the nationally syndicated Staying Young Show which goes to podcast as Staying Young Show 2.0.
+“HIV can still be active in dried blood for up to six days, but the pH of the environment must be adequate to last that long,” says J. Mark Anderson, MD, DABFM, of Executive Medicine of Texas and who is board certified in family medicine.

 “Tattoo parlors can be a place of transmission for AIDS and hepatitis,” continues Dr. Anderson.

 “Since a tattoo punctures the skin and causes bleeding, both the tattoo needle and ink can become infected.